Mehedi-H-Sourov/Assignment-04/README.md

 - stopPropagation()
   - Stops the event from bubbling up to parent elements.
-  - Default browser behavior still happens.
+  - Default  behavior still happens.

 ---

 ### Key Differences:

+**The Key difference is that preventDefault() stops default browser action whereas stopPropagation() stops event flow in the DOM.**